Metatime-Technology-Inc/pool-contracts/README.md

 - Updates the pool parameters before the claim period.
 - Only callable by the contract owner.
 - Parameters:
-  - `newStartTime`: The new start timestamp of the claim period.
+  - `newDistributionPeriodStart`: The new start timestamp of the claim period.
-  - `newEndTime`: The new end timestamp of the claim period.
+  - `newDistributionPeriodEnd`: The new end timestamp of the claim period.
   - `newDistributionRate`: The new distribution rate of each claim.
   - `newPeriodLength`: The new distribution